primer/react/contributor-docs/adrs/adr-004-children-as-api.md

 We are still using `children` for text content, but we have moved the `icon` back as a prop with reduced flexibility.

-When intentionally going off the happy path, developers can still drop down an abstraction level add an `Icon` to `children`, they would have to pick up the additional effort of setting compatible color, size and margin themselves.
+When intentionally going off the happy path, developers can still drop down an abstraction level to add an `Icon` to `children`, though they would have to pick up the additional effort of setting compatible color, size and margin themselves.
 However, when it’s unintentional, it would feel like way too much work that the component should be doing automatically.

 ```jsx
 <Flash variant="success">